New Tenant Checklist for DIY landlords

 6. Arrange viewings

-Hopefully you now have a short list of tenants to show your property to.
+Hopefully, you now have a shortlist of tenants to show your property to.
 Having a virtual tour will also help whittle down the uninterested parties.
 So, at this point, the likelihood of a tenancy progressing is very high.

 After viewings